snehaa011/time-tracking-dashboard/README.md

 ## Acknowledgments

 I would like to thank Angela Yu for making web devolopment interesting and easy to understand.
 I would like to thank my friends for encouraging and giving constant feedbacks on my project.
 I express my sincere gratitude to CSEA for giving this opportunity to showcase my skills.
-I was able to reinforce my learning and definitely, learnt a lot more.
+I was able to reinforce my learning and definitely, learn much more.